 Parents, carers or guardians should, in the first instance, make an appointment to speak to the class teacher or a Head of Department about the concern.
 It is best to resolve issues at this point.

 Level 2 – informal

-If a resolution to the issue is proving difficult to find, the Head of School, a member of the leadership team, a Deputy Head Teacher or Assistant Head Teacher can speak to one member of the governing body about the issue who may be willing to offer informal intervention.
+If a resolution to the issue is proving difficult to find, the Head Teacher, a member of the leadership team, a Deputy Head Teacher or Assistant Head Teacher can speak to one member of the governing body about the issue who may be willing to offer informal intervention.
 However, there is no obligation on any governor to become involved at this level.

 If everyone involved is unable to resolve the issue then it may be necessary to ask for information or support from a Children’s Services Representative.
 The issue that is the focus of the complaint will determine the person contacted.
-The Head of School, Deputy Head Teacher or Assistant Head Teachers should know who to ring or the Customer Service Centre will be able to offer information on 0844 800 8001 or e-mail:email@example.com
+The Head Teacher, Deputy Head Teacher or Assistant Head Teachers should know who to ring or the Customer Service Centre will be able to offer information on 0844 800 8001 or e-mail:email@example.com

 An issue that has not been resolved through the informal levels 1 and 2 can become an official complaint.